-- Call a meeting of newly elected officers within 30 days of the election to approve the appointment of a parliamentarian and historian (if indicated in your bylaws) and appoint standing committee chairs, subject to the approval of the executive board. - □ Ensure executive board members have met with their predecessors to receive relevant information. - Submit tr name and contact information to Texas PTA via the Texas PTA website.
-Visit www.txpta.org/officer-intake. - Encourage all executive board members to attend Council PTA Training or contact your Field Service Representative (FSR) for any training needs if your Local PTA is not in a Council PTA. - Determine if the current budget allows for attendance at Texas PTA's LAUNCH and if your standing rules designate who attends. - Notify new executive board members that they must be graduates of the current Texas PTA FOUNDATIONS training within 30 days of election or appointment and be added to the list maintained by the secretary once completed. - □ Encourage all executive board members to - Subscribe to National PTA electronic publications - Subscribe to Texas PTA electronic publications. - Assess needs and set goals and objectives with your executive board and the principal. - □ Have a meeting with your Principal to set the calendar for the year and review PTA goals. - Verify that a financial reconciliation committee has been appointed, the IRS reports are being completed by the outgoing treasurer, state sales tax has been paid, and that you know your PTA's Federal Employer Identification Number (EIN). - Arrange for a meeting at the bank to change signers on the PTA's account. - Phone the bank to - □ make an appointment to change signers, - □ find out what documents you need - □ who needs to be present to change the signature cards - Set up your personal "presidential" work environment by creating folders on your computer and cloud storage for shared files or a physical president's binder.
+- Call a meeting of newly elected officers within 30 days of the election to approve the appointment of a parliamentarian and historian (if indicated in your bylaws) and appoint standing committee chairs, subject to the approval of the executive board. - □ Ensure executive board members have met with their predecessors to receive relevant information. - Ensure executive board members have submitted their names and contact information to Texas PTA via the Texas PTA website at txpta.org/officer-intake. - Encourage all executive board members to attend Council PTA Training or contact your Field Service Representative (FSR) for any training needs if your Local PTA is not in a Council PTA. - Determine if the current budget allows for attendance at Texas PTA's LAUNCH and if your standing rules designate who attends. - Notify new executive board members that they must be graduates of the current Texas PTA FOUNDATIONS training within 30 days of election or appointment and be added to the list maintained by the secretary once completed. - Encourage all executive board members to subscribe to National PTA and Texas PTA electronic publications. - Assess needs and set goals and objectives with your executive board and the principal. - □ Have a meeting with your principal to set the calendar for the year and review PTA goals. - Verify that a financial reconciliation committee has been appointed, the outgoing treasurer completes the IRS reports, state sales tax has been paid, and that you know your PTA's Federal Employer Identification Number (EIN). - Arrange for a meeting at the bank to change signers on the PTA's account. - Phone the bank to: - make an appointment to change signers; - □ find out what documents you need; and - determine who needs to be present to change the signature cards. - Set up your personal "presidential" work environment by creating folders on your computer and cloud storage for shared files or a physical president's binder.
 Also, organize your new president's binder and file space at home.
 (Yes, there will be paper documents to file.) - □ Follow all PTAs' social media platforms and request to be added to any Council PTA group.